syncfusion-content/wpf-docs/wpf/Diagram/Nodes.md

 </table>

-> Note: There are two more properties called LogicalOffsetX and LogicalOffsetY which is used only for internal calculations and they do not support negative values,.So use only OffsetX and OffsetY property.
+N> There are two more properties called LogicalOffsetX and LogicalOffsetY which is used only for internal calculations and they do not support negative values,.So use only OffsetX and OffsetY property.